 Whether it’s for university, driving lessons or their first home, saving for your child’s future is a great way to give them a helping hand as they approach adulthood.
 Planning your children’s financial future can be complicated.
 We’re here to help.

-Setting money aside for savings may seem daunting, particularly if you’re already feeling the strain of raising your children.
+Setting money aside for savings may seem daunting, especially if you’re already feeling the strain of raising your children.

-However, putting as little as £20 a month aside for 18 years can accumulate to £4,320.
+However, putting as little as £20 a month aside for 18 years means you could save £4,320.
 This is a big help to any student, budding driver or even a first time buyer!

 Children’s savings accounts work much like adult ones.
 Though there are a number of different options, they are all simple ways to set money aside for a rainy day.

 With some children’s savings accounts, children can manage their finances from as young as seven years old.
-This equips little ones with the skills to responsibly handle their money; skills that are sure to stay with them as they grow up and achieve financial independence.
+This gives little ones the skills to responsibly handle their money; skills that are sure to stay with them as they grow up and achieve financial independence.

 Junior ISAs

-A Junior Individual Savings Account (ISA) is a tax-free way to save money for your child’s future.
-Any child under 18 is eligible for a Junior ISA.
+A Junior Individual Savings Account (JISA) is a tax-free way to save money for your child’s future.
+Any child under 18 is suitable for a Junior ISA.

 When your little one turns 16, they will be able to start managing their account themselves.
-However, they won’t be able to withdraw money until they are 18 years old.
+However, they won’t be able to take money out of their account until they are 18 years old.

 There are two types of Junior ISA:

-• Junior cash ISA: Put simply, a cash ISA is a tax-free savings account.
+- Junior cash ISA: Put simply, a cash ISA is a tax-free savings account.
 The interest rates will depend on your bank or building society.
 There are plenty of benefits of opting for a cash ISA, with few drawbacks.
-The amount paid into a Junior ISA can’t exceed £9,000 for the 2024/2025 tax year.
+The amount paid into a Junior ISA can’t cannot go above £9,000 for the current tax year.

 If you think a Junior ISA is the best option for your child, you will need to choose the type that’s best for you; whether this is a cash ISA, stocks and shares or both.